At a Glance

 Academic Programs and Degrees

-- Colleges/Schools: the College of the Arts (where the John J. Cali School of Music and the School of Communication and Media are housed); the College of Education and Human Services; the College of Humanities and Social Sciences; the College of Science and Mathematics; the School of Business; and The Graduate School.
+- The College of the Arts (where the John J. Cali School of Music and the School of Communication and Media are housed)

 Awards and Recognitions

-- The US Green Building Council (USGBC), The Princeton Review Guide to 322 Green Campuses: 2013 Edition, and Sierra magazine’s “Coolest Schools” included Montclair State in their rankings of America’s greenest campuses.
+- The Princeton Review Guide to Green Colleges: 2022 Edition included Montclair State in its rankings of America’s greenest campuses.

-- In 2012, Diverse Issues in Higher Education named Montclair State a “Top Degree Producer” in its ranking of institutions that confer the most degrees to minority students.
+- Diverse: Issues in Higher Education named Montclair State a “Top Degree Producer” in its ranking of institutions that confer the most degrees to minority students.

 Groundbreaking Accomplishments